f4ble/pyarc/README.md

-These event constants and needed methods are defined in event_handler.py Events themselves are defined in the events package and initialized in ark/init.py by simply adding ark/events/init.py.
+These event constants and needed methods are defined in event_handler.py Events are defined in the events package and initialized in configs/events_default.py.
+Which file to load (events_default.py) can be customized per config using the Config.events_default filename variable The only code inside events_default.py that is executed is the init() function - so put any changes you want there.

 __Input handling from Terminal (not chat commands)__